Nahombehailu22/DPatterns/README.md

 ## Getting Started(Guide to Running the Website)

 The instructions below provide a guide to running the DPatterns website on your local machine.
 Follow these steps to set up the website:

-**Clone the Repository**: Open your terminal and execute the following command to clone the DPatterns repository from GitHub to your local machine:
+**1. Clone the Repository**: Open your terminal and execute the following command to clone the DPatterns repository from GitHub to your local machine:

 ```bash
 git clone https://github.com/Nahombehailu22/DPatterns.git
 ```

-**Navigate to Project Directory**: Change the current directory in the terminal to the DPatterns directory that was created when you cloned the repository.
+**2. Navigate to Project Directory**: Change the current directory in the terminal to the DPatterns directory that was created when you cloned the repository.
 Use the following command:

 ```bash
 cd DPatterns
 ```

-**Install Dependencies**: Install the necessary dependencies for the DPatterns website to run on your local machine using the following command:
+**3. Install Dependencies**: Install the necessary dependencies for the DPatterns website to run on your local machine using the following command:

 ```bash
 npm install
 ```

-**Start the Development Server**: Launch the development server for the DPatterns website with the following command:
+**4. Start the Development Server**: Launch the development server for the DPatterns website with the following command:

 ```bash
 npm start
 ```

-**Access the Website**: Open your web browser and navigate to http://localhost:3000 to view and interact with the DPatterns website.
+**5. Access the Website**: Open your web browser and navigate to http://localhost:3000 to view and interact with the DPatterns website.

-Run the following command on a separate terminal
+**6. Run the JSON server**: Run the JSON server on port 8000, which will allow the application to fetch pattern data from the database.
+Run the following command on a separate terminal:

 ```bash
 npx json-server --watch data/db.json --port 8000
 ```

-This will run the JSON server on port 8000, which will allow the application to fetch pattern data from the database.